 (Editor’s note: In 2021, the max you can contribute to either plan is $19,500 per year or $26,000 if you’re over 50.)

-Once you’ve maxed out your employer’s retirement plan, then you need to find other places for additional contributions to go.
+Once you’ve maxed out your employer’s retirement plan, you need to find other places for additional contributions to go.

-For most people, doing a Roth IRA makes the most sense.
-A Roth IRA is a tax-free account that lets you put in $6,000 a year max if you’re under age 50, or $7,000 if you’re 50 and over.
+For most people, opening a Roth IRA makes the most sense.
+A Roth IRA is a tax-free account that lets you contribute up to $6,000 a year ($7,000 if you’re 50 or over).

 But there are income limitations to qualify.
-You’re only allowed to contribute the full amount to a Roth IRA if your income is less than $122,000 as a single person or $193,000 as a couple.
-Beyond that, you may still be able contribute — but at a reduced amount.
+You’re allowed to contribute the full amount to a Roth IRA only if your income is less than $124,000 as a single person or $196,000 as a couple.
+Beyond that, you may still be able to contribute but at a reduced amount.

 We’ve got a full explanation of how to open a Roth IRA, along with the eligibility guidelines and complete income limitations, here.